intel/torch-ccl/README.md

 # Intel® oneCCL Bindings for PyTorch (formerly known as torch_ccl)

-This repository holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library (oneCCL).
+This repository holds PyTorch bindings maintained by Intel® for the Intel® oneAPI Collective Communications Library (oneCCL).
+`dev/LLM` is a developing branch for extending optimizations to large language models (LLM).
+We implement SYCL\* `all_reduce` collective for LLM (e.g. BLOOM-176B) inference performance optimization so far.

 ## Introduction